-Exit and exit access doorways shall swing in the direction of egress travel, regardless of the occupant load served.
+Exit and exit access doorways shall swing in the direction of egress travel and shall be equipped with panic hardware, regardless of the occupant load served.
 Exit and exit access doorways shall be tight fitting and self-closing.

 1006.2.2.3 Refrigerated rooms or spaces.
-Rooms or spaces having a floor area larger than 1,000 square feet (93 m2), containing a refrigerant evaporator and maintained at a temperature below 68°F (20°C), shall have access to not less than two exits or exit access doorways.
+Rooms or spaces having a floor area larger than 1,000 square feet (93 m), containing a refrigerant evaporator and maintained at a temperature below 68°F (20°C), shall have access to not less than two exits or exit access doorways.